dmeeco/fernfolio-11ty-template/src/projects/redesigning-goodfind-io-a-path-to-ethical-shopping.md

 ![](/src/assets/img/screenshot-2025-04-20-at-14.22.36.png)

-**Wireframing and A/B Testing**\
+**Prototyping and A/B Testing**\
-The design process included wireframing to establish layout and functionality.
+The design process included creating prototype to establish layout and functionality.
 Quick A/B testing was employed to gather feedback on design iterations, ensuring that the final product met user needs and expectations while aligning with the brand's values.

 ![](/src/assets/img/screenshot-2025-04-20-at-14.34.55.png)